-.
-PLAN DESCRIPTION
+1. PLAN DESCRIPTION

 General - The Bay County Voluntary Employees' Beneficiary Association Retiree Healthcare Plan (the "Plan") is an agent multiple employer retiree healthcare plan through a Voluntary Employees Beneficiary Association ("VEBA") trust.
 The Plan is a defined benefit public retiree healthcare plan established effective October 1, 2001 and covers two employers, Bay County, Michigan (the "County"), which includes six divisions (General County, Sheriff's Department, Library, Department of Water and Sewer, Medical Care Facility, and Road Commission), and Bay Arenac Behavioral Health ("BABH").
 The purpose of the Plan is to provide medical and healthcare benefits for the welfare of certain retirees of the County and BABH and the spouses and dependents of such retirees who are participants in the Bay County Employees' Retirement System.
 Benefits under the Plan are provided pursuant to a group contract issued by Blue Cross Blue Shield of Michigan.
-As of 2012, the Plan is closed to new participants.
+As of 2012, the Plan is closed with the exception of the Department of Water and Sewer and the Library.

 The Plan is considered a fiduciary component unit of Bay County.
 The County created the Plan to provide healthcare to qualified retirees.
-The Plan meets the criteria of a fiduciary component unit because the trust is considered a legally separate and the County makes contributions to the Plan, which creates a burden/benefit relationship.
+The Plan meets the criteria of a fiduciary component unit because the trust is considered a legally separate entity and the County makes contributions to the Plan, which creates a burden/benefit relationship.
 The County also performs significant administrative duties on behalf of the Plan.

-The Board of Trustees consists of nine individual trustees whether elected or appointed in accordance with the County Retirement Ordinance.
+The Bay County Voluntary Employees' Beneficiary Association Board of Trustees consists of nine individual trustees whether elected or appointed in accordance with the County Retirement Ordinance.
 Four members (active employees) are elected by active members of the retirement system.
 Each elected position is voted on by the following four groups 1) Bay County Road Commission and Department of Water and Sewer 2) Bay County Medical Care Facility 3) Sheriff's Department and Library 4) General County and Bay Arenac Behavioral Health.
-The remaining trustees are the chairperson of the Bay County Board of Commissioners ex-officio or his/her designee, the chairperson of the Ways and Means Committee of the Bay County Board of Human Services ex-officio or his/her designee, and the chairperson of the Bay Arenac Behavioral Health Board of Directors or his/her designee.
+The remaining trustees are the chairperson of the Bay County Board of Commissioners ex-officio or his/her designee, the chairperson of the Ways and Means Committee of the Bay County Board of Commissioners or his/her designee, the Treasurer of Bay County, the chairperson of the Bay County Board of Human Services ex-officio or his/her designee, and the chairperson of the Bay Arenac Behavioral Health Board of Directors or his/her designee.
 All elected terms are for three years.

-Plan Membership - The Plan's membership consists of the following at December 31, 2019:
+Plan Membership - The Plan's membership consists of the following at December 31, 2020:

-Active participants:

-Retirees and beneficiaries 695
+Retirees and beneficiaries 682

-Active members 1,031
+Active members 1,052

-1,726
+1,734

-Contributions - The Plan benefit provisions and contribution requirements of plan members and the County are established and may be amended by the Board of Commissioners, who also administers the plan, in accordance with County policies, union contracts, and plan provisions.
+Contributions - The Plan benefit provisions and contribution requirements of plan members and the County and BABH are established and may be amended by the employer, who also administers the plan, in accordance with County policies, union contracts, and plan provisions.
 The County's current policy is to fund the plan on a pay-as-you-go basis with additional amounts contributed into the VEBA trust fund.
-Employees make no contribution directly to the County for their share of the premiums.
-The employer contribution rates for the year ended December 31, 2019 determined through an actuarial valuation performed at December 31, 2018, were as follows for each employer/division:
+Retirees make no contribution directly to the County for their share of the premiums.
+The employer contribution rates for the year ended December 31, 2020 determined through an actuarial valuation performed at December 31, 2019, were as follows for each employer/division:

-General county \$ 2,738,647
+General county \$ 2,951,048

-Sheriff's department 715,615
+Sheriff's department 778,865

-Department of water and sewer 602,198
+Department of water and sewer 722,513

-Medical care facility 2,594,802
+Medical care facility 2,932,125

-Road commission 3,223,518
+Road commission 3,798,890

-Library 38,737
+Library 95,350

-BABH -
+ВАВН -

-Contributions to the Plan for the year-ended December 31, 2019, were \$6,190,863. \$4,135,996 was contributed on a pay-as-you-go basis and the remainder were contributions into the trust for future benefit payments.
+Contributions to the Plan for the year-ended December 31, 2020, were \$6,542,923. \$4,297,768 was contributed on a pay-asyou-go basis and the remainder were contributions into the trust for future benefit payments.